SowjanyaSurisetty/QA-test/README.md

-Here I used RobotFramework for that tool I Installed the following for the set up Install Python
+#Here I used RobotFramework for that tool I Installed the following for the set up

+- Install Python
-Install WX Python
+- Install WX Python
-Install PyWin32
+- Install PyWin32
-Install Pip
+- Install Pip
-Pip install Robot Framework
+- Pip install Robot Framework
-Pip install Docutils
+- Pip install Docutils
-Pip install Xlrd
+- Pip install Xlrd
-Pip install Xlutils
+- Pip install Xlutils
-Pip install robotframework-excellibrary
+- Pip install robotframework-excellibrary
-Pip install robotframework-selenium2library
+- Pip install robotframework-selenium2library
-Pip install robotframework-seleniumlibrary
+- Pip install robotframework-seleniumlibrary
-Pip install robotframework-ride
+- Pip install robotframework-ride
-Pip install robotframework-pabot
+- Pip install robotframework-pabot
-Check the pip list
+- Check the pip list
+- Install Eclipse
-Install Eclipse
+- Install RED-Robot Editor from Eclipse Market Place
-Install RED-Robot Editor from Eclipse Market Place Then  your Robot Framework IDE will be ready in Eclipse Open Robot Perspective
+- Then  your Robot Framework IDE will be ready in Eclipse
+  - Open Robot Perspective
-Navigate to Windows->Preferences
+  - Navigate to Windows->Preferences
-Select Robot Framework->Installed frameworks
+  - Select Robot Framework->Installed frameworks
-Click on Apply and close
+  - Click on Apply and close
-Create a Robot Project
+## Create a Robot Project
-1. Select File->New->Robot Project
+  - Select File->New->Robot Project
-2. Enter Project name and click Finish
+  -	Enter Project name and click Finish
-3. TestProj
+  -	TestProj
-4. A new Robot project will be created along with its libraries
+  -	A new Robot project will be created along with its libraries
-5. Right click on the project and select New->Robot Test Suite
+  -	Right click on the project and select New->Robot Test Suite
-6. Enter the Test Suite name and select format as .robot file and click Finish
+  -	Enter the Test Suite name and select format as .robot file and click Finish
-7. This will create new suite under the project
+  -	This will create new suite under the project
+''' RobotFramework
 *** Settings ***
 Library    SeleniumLibrary
 *** variables ***